tecnico-sec/Java-Crypto-Details/README.md

 $ echo 01 > server.srl
 ```

-Then, generating a key for a user is basically repeating the same steps (see commands above), except that the self-sign no longer happens and is replaced by:
+Then, generating a key for a user is basically repeating the same steps (see commands above), except that the self-sign no longer happens and is replaced by (Note that the server and user common names must be different):

 ```bash
 $ openssl x509 -req -days 365 -in user.csr -CA server.crt -CAkey server.key -out user.crt